-The Torah’s stories are cryptic and nuanced; understanding its ethical principles in a thought-provoking way requires clarity and simplicity.
-R’ Samson Raphael Hirsch quipped that if you perform symbolic acts without understanding the symbolism, you just end up doing a bunch of strange things for literally no reason.
+Yet R’ Samson Raphael Hirsch quipped that if you perform symbolic acts without understanding the symbolism, you end up doing a bunch of strange things for literally no reason.

 – Who is behind gTorah?

-The site’s founding editor is Neli Gertner.
-All articles are original writing.
+gTorah’s founding editor is Neli Gertner.
+All articles are original content.

-Neli grew up in London, and then attended Beis Yisrael and the Mir Yeshiva in Israel.
-Neli holds a BA from Excelsior College, an LLB and MA from BPP University Law School and Business School, and an LLM from Benjamin N. Cardozo School of Law, Yeshiva University.
+Neli is from London and studied at Beis Yisrael and the Mir Yeshiva in Israel.
+Neli holds a BA from Excelsior College; an LLB and MA from BPP University Law School and Business School; and an LLM from the Benjamin N. Cardozo School of Law, Yeshiva University.
 Neli considers it one of his life’s greatest privileges to be a student of Rabbi Shlomo Farhi.

-Brocha Simon coordinates the invisible parts of gTorah seamlessly.
+gTorah’s indefatigable co-founder Brocha Zweig seamlessly coordinates all the invisible parts of gTorah.

 – gTorah’s Ethic

-Hillel summed up the Torah’s key theme in one sentence: whatever is despicable to you, don’t do to others.
-A person living the Torah’s principles makes that person a force of good in the world.
-Rabbi Jonathan Sacks remarks that Judaism’s gift to humankind is humanity itself – a life that, when encountered, would be recognized as the way people ought to behave towards one another.
+Hillel summed up the Torah’s Golden Rule: whatever you find despicable, don’t do to others.
+R’ Jonathan Sacks remarks that Judaism’s gift to the human species is humanity itself – a life of dignity that, when encountered, is recognized as the way all people ought to behave.

 gTorah is my journey, shared with you.